Independent quality assessment of a commercial quantum random number generator: Introduction

 Here we carry out such an analysis for the quantum-optical ``Quantis'' device from ID~Quantique \cite{Quantis}, which has been available since the year 2001 and used in a number of real-world applications (Swiss Lottery, United Kingdom NSI Banking, Ukraine Online Gaming, etc.\ \cite{Quantis}).
 As explained above, the question whether the device generates true randomness cannot be answered by mere statistical tests of the output sequence.
 Instead, a user must trust that the randomness-generating process the device's manufacturer claims to employ has been implemented correctly.
 To establish this trust, it should be possible for an independent party to examine and verify the generator, including an in-depth inspection of its internal functioning.
 This certification can be commissioned by the manufacturer from an accredited certification lab.
 ID~Quantique has got verified the compliance of Quantis with the AIS~20/31 standard \cite{walenta2015,Quantis-AIS31}.

 Typically, in the course of such a certification, the lab examines design documentation provided by the manufacturer, and examines a device sample according to procedures defined in the standard.
 However, it is not clear how well the procedures in the existing standards cover the greater number of physical phenomena in the quantum RNG.
-Also, reading the engineering documentation in the first place may bias the testers and cause them to overlook important differences between the actual design and the intended functioning as understood and documented by the manufacturer.
 Therefore, here we perform an independent examination of Quantis without access to the manufacturer's internal documentation.
-The goal of our work is to identify the quantum processes that produce data in Quantis, and verify that the internal post-processing of this data is sound.
+The goal of our work is to identify the physical processes that produce data in Quantis, and verify that the internal post-processing of this data is sound.
+Our analysis and model are specific to this particular type of device.
+Other types of QRNGs would have a different model and, possibly, other analysis approaches of their hardware, operation, and post-processing algorithms.

-In analogue to existing practices in highly-demanding hardware-dependent areas \cite{youn2014}, \cite{andre2010}, the certification procedure of the physical RNG should consists of at least the following four stages. \begin{itemize} \item Discussion of the underlying physical model and assumptions. \item Examination of calculation algorithms. \item Inspection of the hardware realization. \item Statistical tests of the output bit stream. \end{itemize}
+In analogue to existing practices in highly-demanding hardware-dependent areas \cite{youn2014,kornecki2010}, the certification procedure of the physical RNG should consists of at least the following four stages. \begin{itemize} \item Discussion of the underlying physical model and assumptions. \item Examination of calculation algorithms. \item Inspection of the hardware realization. \item Statistical tests of the output bit stream. \end{itemize}

 We follow the above methodology in our study.
-Previous studies have only tested the output stream of Quantis \cite{walenta2015,Quantis_S_Test} but not analysed its internals.
+Previous studies have only tested the output stream of Quantis \cite{calude2010,abbott2014,walenta2015,Quantis_S_Test} but not analysed its internals.